dotsenkodanylo/image-padder/README.md

 editing to occur, and it is not meant to act as a fully fledged image processing/editing software.

 That being said, some future changes include:
-*   Secondary edit pass; allow for a square-ing of images (will provide imagery to describe visaully).
+*   Secondary edit pass; allow for a square-ing of images (will provide imagery to describe visually).
 *   Further developer CLI for narrowing down some custom changes, as well as recursion for rejected input.
 *   Potential deployment and hosting (escapes the scope of the project however).
 *   Dynamic naming convention for file changes.